-Haunting and soulful, Attasalina manifests a passionate sound.
-Her powerful vocals, infused with layers of meaning and experience, have repeatedly been termed a return to substance.
+Attasalina manifests a passionate sound.
+Haunting and soulful, her powerful vocals are infused with layers of meaning and experience and have repeatedly been termed a return to substance.

 In 2008, Attasalina made her singer/songwriter debut at the Ojai Coffee Connection and from that show formed her first rock ‘n’ roll band, The Seraphim Rising.
 After debuting at a former mortuary turned ninety seat theater and subsequently performing to many more packed houses in their home town of Ojai, Ca., Christopher the Minister invited them to record at his friends studio in LA.
 They tracked a six song EP entitled “Life In Suspension” at the legendary Swing House Studios in Hollywood, Ca and released digitally on Halloween in 2011 followed by a CD and merch release from a successful Kickstarter campaign in June 2012.

 Attasalina has since relocated to Northern California due to chronic pain and illness.
 She performed at the Desert Stars Festival in Joshua Tree, Ca. in 2014 and released two singles “Heart of the Beast” and “The Legend of Seraphim Rising” as well as a collaboration with iconic producer John Fryer (This Mortal Coil, Cocteau Twins, NIN) for his project Black Needle Noise.
 The song titled “Messages By Dreams” released on the album “Before The Tears Came” in 2016.